Last Updated On:

-Micro vs Macro: Who’s Right for Your Influencer Marketing Campaign?
+Micro vs. Macro: Who’s Right for Your Influencer Marketing Campaign?

 Not sure which type of influencers will be the most effective for your campaign?

-1. Micro vs Macro – Engagement
+1. Micro vs. Macro-Influencers: Engagement

-Sure, micro-influencers have fewer followers than macro-influencers.
+Sure, they have fewer followers than macro-influencers.
 But their followers are people who have a genuine interest in their content.
 Their followers are, therefore, more likely to engage with the content they post, even when it’s sponsored.

 A 2016 study by Markerly found that the engagement rate of influencers decreases as the number of followers increases.
 They researched approximately 5 million Instagram posts from more than 800,000 users.

-Based on this study, micro-influencers drive higher engagement than macro-influencers.
-It found that influencers with 1,000 followers or less get likes on their posts 8% of the time.
+This study also found that influencers with 1,000 followers or less get likes on their posts 8% of the time.
 But posts from influencers with over 10 million followers only get likes 1.6% of the time.

 First, let’s take a look at the account of Amadea Dashurie, a beauty and fashion blogger with 581,000+ followers.